jcaw/theme-magic/README.md

 </p>

 <p align="center">
           Apply your Emacs theme to the rest of Linux, using magic.
+Also works [on Mac](#macos).
 </p>

 ---